HannahHealyQCA/1701QCA-Assessment1/replicationproject/replication.md

 ![Image](Diagram4.png)
 (Above is an image of a hand-drawn diagram of the final wiring and basic construction I used in my final project that was subject to minor alterations due to problem solving during construction.)

 This is the final wiring and construction of the project.
-During the construction process, I encountered a few obstacles where I had to adapt the wiring.
+During the construction process, I encountered a few obstacles where I had to adapt the wiring, thus explaining the different diagram iterations.

 ### Final Fabrication Diagram ###
 ![Image](Diagram3.png)